-The Interfaith Hospitality Network (IHNA) service programs are formed from many already existing programs and resources in the local area.
+The Family Promise of Augusta (FPA) service programs are formed from many established programs and resources in the local area.
 The benefit of using pre-existing assets is so we can react quickly and without major costs.
 Guests accepted in the network are eligible to receive the following services and assistance:

-We have a network of local churches that volunteer to house our guests for one week at a time four times a year.
-When families enter our program they spend the night at one of these churches.
-At 5:00 they return to the church for the evening.
-The volunteers at the host church that week feed the guests supper and usually have family time or a mentoring class in the evening.
-Next morning these volunteers feed the guests breakfast and send them off with a sack lunch.
+We have a network of local churches that volunteer to house our guests for one week at a time, four times a year.
+When families enter our program, they are taken to the host church at 5pm each evening where they spend the night.
+The volunteers at the host church for the week feed the guests supper and usually have family time or a mentoring class in the evening.
+The next morning, these volunteers feed the guests breakfast and send them off with a sack lunch.

-FPA operates a cost free Day Care Shelter for the children of our guests.
-Each morning the children who are not enrolled in school, or who are out of school, are transported to the Day Care center.
+FPA operates a cost-free Day Care Center for the children of our guests.
+Each morning, the children who are not enrolled in school, or who are out of school, are transported to the Future Promises Child Care Center.
 Guests in transitional housing are still eligible for our day care services.

-During their stay we try to ensure we meet all the needs of our guests including medical assistance and dental care.
+During a family’s stay, we try to ensure we meet all the needs of our guests including medical assistance and dental care.
 Life skills assistance, Budget Management and Parenting Classes are also offered.
 Assistance will be provided as needed with resumes, GED classes and navigating the job market.

 Our Family Transitional Housing program is a one-year program designed to assist and support families on their journey to regain independence.
 We provide independent housing units for families ready to live independently yet require additional time and services to achieve total self-sufficiency.
 We ensure families have everything they need; this includes furniture, linens, household items, and transportation.
 During their stay in transitional housing, they are responsible for utilities and other monthly expenses and must save 30 percent of their income and look for permanent housing.
 All guests entering transitional housing must have regular meetings with the case manager.